Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Bounding Global Sections

+as shown by Langer~\cite{langer2004}*{Theorem 3.3}.
 If $\mu_{H}^{+}(\mathscr{E})-\mu_{H}(\mathscr{E})$ is small then Langer's bound is stronger than Proposition \ref{proposition:boundOnSections}.
-That is to say, Langers bound is better when $\mathscr{E}$ is ``close" to being $\mu_{H}$-semistable while Proposition \ref{proposition:boundOnSections} is better when $\mathscr{E}$ is ``far" from being $\mu_{H}$-semistable.
-This is illustrated in part $1$ of this remark.
+That is to say, Langer's bound is better when $\mathscr{E}$ is ``close" to being $\mu_{H}$-semistable while Proposition \ref{proposition:boundOnSections} is better when $\mathscr{E}$ is ``far" from being $\mu_{H}$-semistable.
+This is illustrated in the first two items of this remark.